Moving Meditation: The Art of Tai Chi

 In Chinese medicine, pain or sickness is believed to occur when the flow of the chi is blocked, and yin and yang energies are out of balance.
 When the chi is circulating freely, physical symptoms disappear.
 The joints are seen as gates that control the flow of chi; the slow, gentle, swaying movements, deep breathing, and mental focus of tai chi are designed to relieve tension, open up these joints, and allow chi to move effortlessly throughout the body.

 Tai chi is claimed to be good for all health concerns.
 A number of renowned tai chi masters are said to have experienced sickness in the past from which they could find no relief until they began to practice tai chi.
 Such reports, however, are merely anecdotes and may not represent actual benefit.

 The scientific research done thus far has involved small groups of people.
 Some of these studies are promising and may suggest specific benefits.
-According to most, but not all studies, tai chi can decrease the risk of falling in elderly people.
+According to most, but not all studies, tai chi can decrease the risk of falling (or the fear of falling) in elderly people.
 Some studies have also suggested that tai chi may lower blood pressure, improve symptoms in fibromyalgia, and decrease depression symptoms.